Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity

 \section{Koopman-based Unified Behavior Models}

-While the above formulation of UBMs is easy to describe, learning them can present numerous changes.
-In particular, high-dimensional raw visual observations and action spaces, noisy data collection, non-smooth contact dynamics, temporal drift in latent dynamical systems can introduce considerable challenges and require careful considerations.
-In this section, we introduce \textit{Koopman-UBM}, a practical instantiation of UBMs that leverages Koopman operator theory and motion-centric visual features; the key idea of Koopman operators is to learn a high-dimensional but \textit{linear} dynamical system representation.
+Numerically creating a UBM is challenging, because it requires handling high-dimensional raw visual observations and action spaces, noisy data collection, non-smooth contact dynamics, and temporal drift in latent dynamical systems.
+To address these challenges, we introduce \textit{Koopman-UBM}, a practical instantiation of UBMs using Koopman operator theory and motion-centric visual features; the key idea of Koopman operators is to learn a high-dimensional but \textit{linear} dynamical system representation.

-Koopman-UBM combines representation learning and latent behavioral dynamics learning, and learns from demonstrations in two stages: (i) \textit{Visual Feature Extraction}, which extracts motion-centric visual features from raw images $\{\mathrm{I}_t\}$ across all time steps of the demonstrations (See Section.~\ref{sec: visual_feature_extraction}).
-Second, we learn a Koopman-based UBM that can predicts both visual feature and action flows given initial conditions (See Section.~\ref{sec: koopman_learning}).
+Koopman-UBM combines representation learning and latent behavioral dynamics learning, and learns from demonstrations in two stages.
+First, we perform \textit{Visual Feature Extraction} from raw images $\{\image_t\}$ across all time steps of the demonstrations (Section.~\ref{sec: visual_feature_extraction}).
+Second, we learn a Koopman-based UBM to predict both visual feature and action flows given initial conditions (Section.~\ref{sec: koopman_learning}).